Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  The triangles are specified by vertexes A, B, and C. They are sorted by the triangle drawing subroutine so that A is always on top and C is always on the bottom.
 That still leaves two categories where the knee at B faces left or right.
 The triangle drawing subroutine also adjusts for this so that pixels are drawn from left to right.
  ![TrianglesABC](https://user-images.githubusercontent.com/96515734/220204499-62aaed3c-f1fe-4c07-9c64-1c61564219e7.PNG)
 ### DDA
  The DDA (Digital Difference Analyzer) algorithm is used to simultaneously step on whole number Y increments from point A to point C on the major edge, and from point A to point B on the minor edge.
+When the Minor Edge DDAs reach vertexBy, the start values and steps are recalculated to be from point B to point C. Note that this case also handles a flat-topped triangle where vertexBy = vertexAy.

+### Pre-stepping
-The start value of Y at point A is pre-stepped ahead to the next highest integer pixel row using the ceiling function.
+ The start value of Y at point A is pre-stepped ahead to the next highest integer pixel row using the ceiling (round up) function.
 To ensure that the sampling is visually correct, the X major, X minor, and vertex attributes (U, V, R, G, B, etc.) are also pre-stepped forward by the same amount.
 This prestep of Y also factors in the clipping window so that the DDA accumulators are correctly advanced to the top row of the clipping region.

-### Knee B
- When the Minor Edge DDAs reach vertexBy, the start values and steps are recalculated to be from point B to point C. Note that this case also handles a flat-topped triangle where vertexBy = vertexAy.
+### Why use DDA?
+ DDA was used because not all math operations complete in the same amount of time.
+Dividing once before a loop and then accumulating that quotient within the loop, is going to be faster than dividing every single step within the loop.
+Sneakily, many of the earliest PC graphics accelerators left this initial division calculation up the main system CPU.

 ## Clipping
 ### Near Frustum Clipping
  For this discussion, I am asserting that an object moving forward from the viewer increases in +Z distance.
 Note this can differ in well-known graphics libraries.